zzzprojects/docs/entityframework-classic.net/pages/features/audit.md

 ## Limitations

 ### Bulk Operations & Batch Operations
-All operations that doesn't use the `ChangeTracker` (required to create the audit trail) are currently not supported:
+All operations that don't use the `ChangeTracker` (required to create the audit trail) are currently not supported:
 - [Bulk Insert](/bulk-insert)
 - [Bulk Update](/bulk-update)
 - [Bulk Delete](/bulk-delete)